Debangana-chatterjee/Movie-Recommender-System/README.md

 ---
 ## 🧠 How it works
+**Data Cleaning & Preprocessing**
+Done in MovieRecommenderSystem.ipynb using:

+- Genre, cast, crew, keywords, overview, etc.

+- Combined into a single text feature

-- The similarity.pkl file contains cosine similarity scores between movies.
+- Transformed using CountVectorizer and cosine similarity

+**Recommendation Logic**
+In app.py:

+- Loads movie_list.pkl and similarity.pkl

-- When a user selects a movie, the app looks up similar movies using these scores.
+- On user selection, retrieves top 5 similar movies

-- The TMDb API is used to fetch posters of the recommended movies.
+- Uses TMDb API to fetch posters

-- The results are displayed in a row with movie titles and images.
+**User Interface**
+Built with Streamlit:

+- Dropdown to select movies

+- Button to get recommendations

+- Grid layout showing titles + posters